justinvalli/PortOp_Analyst_Rating/README.md

 ## Unlocking Insights 2.0: A Cutting-Edge Approach to Sell-Side Equity Research with Advanced Machine Learning Models

+[INSERT SCREENSHOT OF THE TITLE SLIDE HERE SIMILAR TO BELOW]
 ![Intro Image](read_me_images/intro_image.png)

 This file will explore Portfolio Optimization utilizing the Efficient Frontier, as well as Machine Learning to determine the optimal weights of assets in a portfolio.
 The portfolio contains eight assets: GLD (Gold), VNQ (Real Estate), USO (Oil Commodity), K (Consumer Staple), AAPL (Tech), TSLA (Tech), AGG (Investment Grade Bonds), JNK (Junk Bonds).
 We look to the risk/return tradeoff using two portfolio options: the Sharpe optimized portfolio, as well as the minimum volatility (low risk) portfolio.
 We utilize two categories of indicators: technical (moving averages, price changes, etc.) as well as macro indicators (yield curve).
 Finally, we utilize four predictive machine learning models: the random forest, the logistic regression, the neural network, and the XGBoost algorithm.

+[INSERT SCREENSHOT OF THE FLOWCHART HERE]

 ## Usage: